-Figure 1: The dark points represent the true mean for each time period from the simulated data.
-The grey bars represent the posterior distribution for each time period mean from the models.
-Estimates are all obtained from a dynamic latent variable model with item difficulty parameters either estimated for all years together (fixed or constant) or estimated for each year individually (varying).
-The model on the lower right side is estimated with a time specific item difficulty parameter for every item.
-This model is not able to estimate the over time change because there are no observed indicators used to relate the latent estimates from year to year.
-The model is therefore forced to center the mean for the units in each time period at 0.
-All of the other models are identified with respect to time, which makes it possible to make over time comparisons of the latent variables estimated from these other models.
-Though ideally, increasing the number of fixed difficulty-parameters relative to varying difficulty parameters is useful because it increases the amount of information used to relate the estimates of the latent trait across time periods.
+Each bar corresponds to each of the models presented in Figure 1.
+The model on the right most side is estimated with a time-specific item-difficulty parameter for every observed item and is similar to the model suggested by Cingranelli and Filippov (2018).
+This model is not able to estimate the over time change because there are no observed indicators used to relate the latent estimates year-to-year.
+Increasing the number of constant difficulty-parameters relative to the number of varying difficulty parameters is useful because it increases the amount of information used to relate the estimates of the latent trait across time periods.